 Buggy Protector Bag

 To be honest, it is a much better idea to get a stroller travel bag, instead of wrapping your strollers into plastic bags.
-There are several of those bags on Amazon, and you can chose one, which suits both your taste and your budget.
+There are several of stroller travel carry bags on Amazon, and you can chose one, which suits both your taste and your budget.
 Do not repeat our mistake.
 When we went to the Philippines, we did not have a buggy bag yet.
 Our beautiful stroller got black marks on it and ripped in one place.

-As we got GB Qbit and it is new-ish company, they did not make specific bags for their travel strollers yet.
+As we got GB Qbit and it is new-ish company, they did not make specific stroller carry bags for their travel strollers yet.
 We decided to get the Venture Car Seat Travel Bag Protector.
 My husband found this bag, while we were looking for something to protect our car seat during the trip.
 However, the dimensions actually fit GB Qbit stroller quite well.
 It is a little too big for the Qbit, but still a great bag to take with you, if you want to protect the stroller from getting damaged by airport staff and other luggage.

 So, I hope it was useful for you.
 Do you have any other lightweight and comfortable travel stroller or maybe cheap travel stroller recommendations?
 Or have you maybe tried one of these?
 I (and Liya) are curious and would gladly hear your thoughts on this!